 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The Df is a recent model that features in the current product line-up of Nikon.
-In contrast, the D4S has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D4S was succeeded by the Nikon D5, while the Df does not have a direct successor.
+Both the D4S and the Df have been discontinued, but can regularly be found used on eBay.
+The D4S was replaced by the Nikon D5, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D4S Manual (free pdf) or the online Nikon Df Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D4S or the Nikon Df – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.